Abner Cook: Early life

-Abner Hugh Cook was born to William Cook and Susanna Hill Cook in Rowan County, North Carolina on March 15, 1814.
+Abner Hugh Cook was born to William Cook and Susanna Hill Cook in Rowan County, North Carolina, in 1814.
 In 1820, Cook had a brother and two sisters, and two young enslaved persons were listed with the household.
 He apprenticed to a master builder in the area and remained there until 1835.

 At age 21, Cook moved to Macon, Georgia, and found work in construction.
 When the Panic of 1837 brought building to a halt, Cook moved to Nashville, Tennessee, but there was little work to be found in Nashville, and he moved to Texas in 1839.

 Career

-After the end of his apprenticeship in 1835, Cook moved to the young town of Macon, Georgia.
+After the end of his apprenticeship in 1835, Cook moved to the young town of Macon.
 In 1835, the town was prosperous and growing, providing opportunities for journeymen carpenters.
 Cook worked there until the Panic of 1837 bankrupted the largest local company, the Monroe Railroad and Banking Company, arresting local construction work and putting Cook out of work.
 Cook moved to Nashville in 1837, which exposed him to a variety of Greek Revival architecture.
 Yet employment for carpenters was also scarce in Nashville.

 in 1839, when Cook arrived in the Republic of Texas at the port of Velasco, the government was planning to move to the new capitol city of Austin.
 Cook, still a journeyman carpenter, met Heman Ward, a carpenter from New York.
 They formed the partnership of Ward, Cook and Company, with plans to solicit construction work in Austin.

 Cook settled in Austin and supported himself with private commissions as a builder-architect for houses and furniture.
 Cook helped form the first Presbyterian church in Austin and is credited with constructing the main building of its first sanctuary.
 During this time there was little building construction in Austin, so he entered the finished lumber business in 1840 with Jacob Higgins and established a partnership based in Bastrop.
 The Higgins Mill was located in the Lost Pines, which was the few rich sources of trees within the region.

 As the United States admitted Texas as a state in 1845, there was still doubt whether Austin would remain the capitol.
 Thomas W. Ward was an advocate for Austin, and planned a home for his family there.
 He purchased three town lots at the corner of Hickory and Lavaca.
 Ward, who like Cook, was trained and experienced as a builder-architect, had lost one arm and one leg in separate artillery tragedies and was no longer able to fully implement construction plans.
 When Ward was ready to build in 1846, he shared his plan with Cook, who constructed a house with a central plan with similarities in design with the French Legation in Austin.
 Cook completed the house for Ward in 1847.